|

 not.
 By binding laws where God has not they have become guilty of

 sin (Rev. 22:18,19; Gal.
 1:6-9; Gal.

 5:1-4).
-Further, they are

-guilty of having caused division in the body of Christ through the
+Further, they are guilty of having caused division in the

-binding of their opinions.
-Those who promote division are to be
+body of Christ through the binding of their opinions.
+Those who

-publicly marked and avoided (Romans16:17,18).
-This means we have no
+promote division are to be publicly marked and avoided (Romans16:17,18).
+This means we have no more scriptural

-with our "anti" brethren than we do with our "change-agent
+"anti" brethren than we do with our "change-agent

 (liberal)" brethren.
 Those who teach doctrines which divide